VIAME/VIAME/examples/object_detection/README.rst

 ***********************************************
-Sequencing one or more algorithms in a pipeline
+Sequencing One or More Algorithms in a Pipeline
 ***********************************************

 In a real application, the input images may come from places other